SimVascular/svZeroDSolver/docs/cpp/pages/main.md

 The result will be written to a csv file.

-### In Python
+### From other programs

-For some applications it is beneficial to run svZeroDSolver directly from within another Python application.
-This can, for example, be useful when many simulations need to be performed (e.g. for calibration, uncertainty quantification, ...).
-Please make sure that you installed svZerodPlus via pip to enable this feature.
+For some applications it is beneficial to run svZeroDSolver directly from within another program.
+For example, this can be useful when many simulations need to be performed (e.g. for calibration, uncertainty quantification, ...).
+It is also allows using svZeroDPlus with other solvers, for example as boundary conditions or forcing terms.

+#### In Python

+Please make sure that
+you installed svZerodPlus via pip to enable this feature.
 We start by importing svzerodplus: